Podantics Podiatry Adelaide

 Diabetic Feet

-Diabetes (Diabetes Mellitus) happens when the body can't use glucose for energy because it doesn’t have any or enough insulin.
+Diabetes (Diabetes Mellitus) is a condition where the body can't use glucose for energy because it doesn’t have any or enough insulin.
 Insulin controls how much glucose can pass from the blood into body’s cells.
 If this is impaired, it results in higher blood sugar levels than normal and is called Diabetes.
 Over time, high blood sugar levels can damage the blood vessels and nerves in the body.
 Of those people with diabetes, it is estimated that 25% will develop foot problems related to the disease from a combination of causes.
 People with diabetes should pay particular attention to their feet and legs, because they are prone to foot problems such as:

-Changes in the shape of their feet
+Changes in the shape of the feet

 Foot ulcers or sores that do not heal